 - SR – State Rank (a school’s rank within its state)

 All data featured in this report derives from three main sources.
-First, the average debt per graduate figure was calculated using the newest Peterson's financial aid dataset.
-Peterson's data was reported through a voluntary survey to the colleges and universities listed in the report.
+First, the average debt per graduate figure was calculated using the newest Peterson’s financial aid dataset.
+Peterson’s data was reported through a voluntary survey to the colleges and universities listed in the report.
 The data is released on a one year delay and reflects the Class of 2016.
-Using Peterson's dataset, LendEDU was able to calculate the average debt per borrower figure at each school.
-That process is explained more in-depth here.
+Using Peterson’s dataset, LendEDU was able to calculate the average debt per borrower figure at each school.

 After finding the average debt per borrower figure for each school, LendEDU was then able to find the average debt per graduate figure.
 That figure was calculated by taking the average debt per borrower figure and multiplying it by the percentage of graduates from each respective school that graduated with student loan debt.
 Average debt per graduate was used instead of average debt per borrower in order to factor in the schools where many graduates do not leave campus with student loan debt.